Why Stories Matter

 Our sense of who we are and our place in the world has been shaped by the stories we have heard, and the stories that have impacted us most strongly are the stories we heard as children.

-Children are hungry for stories and will absorb them from any source they can: television, movies, video games and more.
-But the mainstream media convey messages to your child that can be deeply worrying.
+Children are hungry for stories and will absorb them from any source they can: television, the internet, video games and more.
+But the mainstream media can convey some questionable messages to your child.
 For example:

 - “Owning and consuming things is what gives life meaning.”

 - “You will only be loved if you are beautiful, rich, successful, etc.”

 - “Violence is fun, hurting people is a fine way to settle your differences with them.”

 The question is, what stories do you want your children to hear?
 What if the stories our children heard gave them messages like these:

 - You are loved, just as you are.
 You live in a universe of love in which unseen help is always at hand.

 - You have boundless potential.
 It might not seem obvious to you, and the whole world might deny it, but you contain unlimited potential inside you.

 - And your potential is a gift to the world.
 Once you find it, your greatest satisfaction will be in sharing it with your community, and with the whole world.